Community-engaged

 Learning Opportunities

-Tended Earth provides hands-on experience for Horticultural Students who are interested in community/open-space projects.
+Tended Earth facilitates paid work experience for Horticultural Students who are interested in community/open-space projects.